Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Extended Equivalence of Chern--Simons and RT Theories Extended Equivalence of U(1) Chern--Simons and RT Theories)

 with associated bicharacter

 Let $\mathcal C_k:=\mathcal C(G_k,q_k)$ be the pointed modular category determined by $(G_k,\Omega_k,q_k)$; it is modular because $\Omega_k$ is nondegenerate.

-\textbf{(A) The RT side.} Let $\Cob^{\mathrm{ext}}_{2+1}$ denote Turaev's category of \emph{extended} bordisms \cite{Turaev2001}: objects are extended surfaces $(\Sigma,\lambda)$, where $\lambda\subset H_1(\Sigma;\mathbb R)$ is a Lagrangian subspace; morphisms are extended $3$--dimensional bordisms equipped with the appropriate additional data that controls the framing anomaly; composition is gluing with Maslov correction.
-Turaev's construction \cite{Turaev2001} yields a symmetric monoidal functor

-whose value on a closed $3$--manifold presented by surgery on a framed link $L\subset S^3$ is computed by the Abelian surgery sum obtained from the RT evaluation \cite{Reshetikhin:1991,Mattes}.
-Here and below, \(Z^{\mathrm{RT}}_{k}\) denotes the Walker--normalized Maslov--corrected extended RT functor, in the notation of Section~\ref{Closed Comparison-Between-rank–one}.
+\textbf{(A) The RT side.} Let $\Cob^{\mathrm{ext}}_{2+1}$ denote Turaev's category of \emph{extended} bordisms \cite{Turaev1994}: objects are extended surfaces $(\Sigma,\lambda)$, where $\lambda\subset H_1(\Sigma;\mathbb R)$ is a Lagrangian subspace; morphisms are extended $3$--dimensional bordisms equipped with the appropriate additional data that controls the framing anomaly; composition is gluing with Maslov correction.
+Turaev's construction \cite{Turaev1994} yields a symmetric monoidal functor whose value on a closed $3$--manifold presented by surgery on a framed link $L\subset S^3$ is computed by the Abelian surgery sum obtained from the RT evaluation \cite{Reshetikhin:1991,Mattes}.
+Here and below, $Z^{RT}_{\mathbb Z_{k}}$ denotes the extended RT functor in the notation of Section~\ref{Closed Comparison-Between-rank–one}.

-\textbf{(B) The Chern--Simons side.} Manoliu constructs an extended TQFT for $U(1)$ Chern--Simons theory by geometric quantization with analytic torsion \cite{Manoliu1,Manoliu2}.
-In particular, to each extended surface $(\Sigma,L)$, where $L$ is the polarization, one assigns a finite-dimensional Hilbert space $\mathcal H_k(\Sigma,L)$, and to each extended bordism $X$ one assigns a linear map

-characterized by the canonical vector \eqref{eq:extended-CS-state} and the BKS pairing (gluing formalism), with the standard Maslov--Kashiwara correction built into the extended structure.
+\textbf{(B) The Chern--Simons side.} We have an extended TQFT for $U(1)$ Chern--Simons theory by geometric quantization with analytic torsion \cite{Manoliu1,Manoliu2}.
+In particular, to each extended surface $(\Sigma,L)$, where $L$ is the polarization, one assigns a finite-dimensional Hilbert space $\mathcal H_k(\Sigma,L)$, and to each extended bordism $X$ one assigns a linear map characterized by the canonical vector \eqref{eq:extended-CS-state} and the BKS pairing (gluing formalism), with the standard Maslov--Kashiwara correction built into the extended structure.